Homological Berglund-H\"ubsch-Henningson mirror symmetry for curve singularities

 \section{Abstract}

-In this note, we establish homological Berglund--H\"ubsch mirror symmetry for curve singularities where the A--model incorporates equivariance, otherwise known as homological Berglund--H\"ubsch--Henningson mirror symmetry.
+In this article, we establish homological Berglund--H\"ubsch mirror symmetry for curve singularities where the A--model incorporates equivariance, otherwise known as homological Berglund--H\"ubsch--Henningson mirror symmetry, including for certain deformations of categories.
 More precisely, we prove a conjecture of Futaki and Ueda \cite[Conjecture 6.1]{FutakiUedaD} which posits that the equivariance in the A--model can be incorporated by pulling back the superpotential to the total space of the corresponding crepant resolution.
-Our approach is predicated on the fact that the Morsifications used in \cite{HabermannSmith} are equivariant with respect to the group actions appearing on the A--side of the conjecture.
-Along the way, we show that the category of matrix factorisations of the mirror has a tilting object whose length is the dimension of the state space of the FJRW A--model.
-The construction of this tilting object might also be of independent interest in algebraic geometry and representation theory, in that it partially extends \cite[Theorem 2.1]{BIY} by allowing for more general grading groups.
+Along the way, we show that the B--model category of matrix factorisations has a tilting object whose length is the dimension of the state space of the FJRW A--model, a result which might be of independent interest for its implications in the Landau--Ginzburg analogue of Dubrovin's conjecture.